 I joined BetOnline about 2 years ago.
 When I deposited, I noticed that they weren’t accepting MasterCard.
 However, I didn’t have any problems funding with my Visa.
 I rarely use MoneyGram or any of those services, but they accept those as well.
 Actually, they seem to prefer them, as their telephone agent tried to convince me to use one.
 He understood when I wasn’t into it and they’ve let me use Visa since then without any problems.
 Overall their customer service has been better than average.

-To put that into words, if you were to deposit $2000 to become eligible for the 45% bonus, you’d get a $900 freeplay.
-However, in order to cash out with the freeplay you’d need to bet that 8 times over, so you’d have to bet a combined $7,200 to get that $900.
+To put that into words, if you were to deposit $1000 and got the 25% bonus, you’d get a $250 freeplay.
+Awesome.
+However, in order to cash out with the freeplay you’d need to bet that 10 times over, so you’d have to bet a combined $12,500 to get that bonus.
+If you’re a wise bettor and have big plans for the season, this shouldn’t be a problem.
+But just keep that in mind before you go all-in with a big deposit.

 Apart from that, BetOnline offers a casino and poker room which both provide a unique set of promotions and tournament opportunities.
 BetOnline also offers a selection of sports handicapping articles called Sports Betting Edge.
 This gives you something to read while you’re on the site, but it’s nothing you can’t find for free at, say… sportsbettingdime.com.

 Payout-wise, I mentioned BetOnline had a rough patch.
 Most of that was related to payouts in the early days, but they’ve been improving since around the time I joined.
 They’re getting much quicker and more dependable.
-Still, if fast payouts are your number one priority, I’d read our SBG Global review.
+By the day.

 Especially Suited for: